- Beauty & Personal Care

 Cost

 SPC and WPC flooring are similar in price, though SPC is typically slightly more affordable.
-When it comes to installation costs, both are comparable overall since neither requires the use of an adhesive and both are easily installed with their click locking system.
+When it comes to installation costs, both are comparable overall since neither requires the use of an adhesive and both are easily installed with their click-locking system.
 In the end, this helps to reduce installation time and costs.

 In terms of which product is better overall, there isn’t one clear winner.
-WPC and SPC have many similarities, as well as a few keys differences.
+WPC and SPC have many similarities, as well as a few key differences.
 WPC may be more comfortable and quieter underfoot, but SPC has a higher density.
 Choosing the right product really depends on what your flooring needs are for a particular project or space.

-If you found this comparison of SPC vs. WPC flooring helpful, you can find more information on our blog, including posts comparing luxury vinyl to other flooring products.
+If you found this comparison of SPC vs. WPC flooring helpful, you can find more information on ourThe pros and cons of SPC Flooring - SALE

 Feel free to contact us to find out more about why Parterre has become the leader in unparalleled designs and industry-leading durability.
 We would love to work with you on your next project.